Descanonge/neba/docs/source/data/existing_modules.rst

 App
 ---

-:class:`.ParamsManagerApp` stores its parameters in an :class:`.ApplicationBase` object.
+:class:`.ParamsManagerApp` stores its parameters in an :class:`.Application` object.
 An application *must* be supplied as argument.
 It will be **copied** (any modification of the dataset parameters will not affect the original application instance).